gm-stack/radioconsole/README.md

 The following warnings show on the status icon:

-- Orange warning symbol: GPS has no fix.
+- Orange warning symbol: GPSd is connected but the GPS has no fix.
 - Red warning symbol: GPSd server cannot be connected to.

 ```yaml